Potlatch: History

 Prior to European colonization, gifts included storable food (oolichan, or candlefish, oil or dried food), canoes, slaves, and ornamental "coppers" among aristocrats, but not resource-generating assets such as hunting, fishing and berrying territories.
 Coppers were sheets of beaten copper, shield-like in appearance; they were about two feet long, wider on top, cruciform frame and schematic face on the top half.
 None of the copper used was ever of Indigenous metal.
 A copper was considered the equivalent of a slave.
 They were only ever owned by individual aristocrats, and never by numaym, hence could circulate between groups.
 Coppers began to be produced in large numbers after the colonization of Vancouver Island in 1849 when war and slavery were ended.

 The arrival of Europeans resulted in the introduction of numerous diseases against which Indigenous peoples had no immunity, resulting in a massive population decline.
 Competition for the fixed number of potlatch titles grew as commoners began to seek titles from which they had previously been excluded by making their own remote or dubious claims validated by a potlatch.
 Aristocrats increased the size of their gifts in order to retain their titles and maintain social hierarchy.
 This resulted in massive inflation in gifting made possible by the introduction of mass-produced trade goods in the late 18th and earlier 19th centuries.
 Archaeological evidence for the potlatching ceremony is suggested from the ~1,000 year-old Pickupsticks site in interior Alaska.

+Tlingit funerals conducted alongside potlatches usually had a celebratory element to them.